 As we experience forced distancing from family, friends and the church, we are offered an opportunity to reflect on what really matters to us.
 What are you missing most at this time?
 I would guess that most of us are missing connection with people, whether it is enjoying a casual conversation with friends in a relaxed environment, or deeply craving the embrace of grandkids and other loved ones.

 It is the meaningful personal interactions that we long for.
 Why long for a connection?
 Because the Lord is in that place where hearts and minds meet.
 He is not in objects or music, nor a beautiful setting.
 The place where we find the Lord is where His love is present in the interaction between people.
 He is in the warmth of a loving connection and a genuine interest in knowing and sharing with another.

-The need for meaningful connection is not a new idea to the world.
+The need for meaningful connection is not a new idea in the world.
 It is recognized as a fundamental of life.
 Interestingly, the importance of, and the return to, valuing relationship building is being rediscovered by many in the world during these challenging times.
-It is useful to remember that the place where our relationship with the Lord begins is in the relationships at home with those closest to us; it then radiates outwards in greater and greater love to our friends and neighbours.
+It is useful to remember that the place where our relationship with the Lord begins is in the relationships at home with those closest to us.
+It then radiates outwards in greater and greater love to our friends and neighbours.

 “The church is within and not outside, and that anyone is a church in whom the Lord is present in the qualities of love and faith.”Heaven & Hell n.57